evgenyneu/evgenii.com/blog/_posts/2018-09-29-three-body-problem-simulator.md

   <span>(1)</span>
 </div>

-Combining this with the Newton's second law `F = m a`, we can derive three equations of motion:
+Combining this equation with Newton's second law `F = m a`, we can derive three equations of motion:

 <div class='Equation isTextCentered'>
   <span></span>